cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Definition: demand or specify (a requirement), typically as part of bargain or agreement.
 | Usage: They donated their collection of prints with the stipulations that they will never be publicly exhibited.
 |
-| elude
-| Definition: evade or escape from (a danger, enemy, or pursuer), typically in a skillful or cunning way.
-| Usage: He managed to elude his pursuers by escaping into an ally.
-|
 | jiggle
 | Definition: shake something lightly up and down or from side to side.
 | Usage: He jiggled his head up and down when he spoke.